AlanFoster/alanfoster.github.io/src/pages/workshops/jest/setup/index.markdown

 ```

 If you do not have yarn visit [installing Yarn](https://yarnpkg.com/en/docs/install) for
 further details on how to install Yarn on your operating system.

-At the time of writing,
-if you wish to install Yarn via homebrew:
+At the time of writing the recommended approach is to use homebrew for installing yarn:

 ```bash
 brew install yarn
 ```

-### Creating a new project
+## Creating a new project

 Firstly create a new directory where you want to run your project: